ashishmishra36/learnings/ecommerce/README.md

 5. Page Object Model - design pattern
 6. pytest-xdist - To run pytest in parallel mode
 7. Allure pytest - For Detailed reporting
+8. logger - for logging
+9. openpyxl - to interact with Excel sheet

 ## Ci/CD Architecture: